ThyphonTerminusEst/VSCode_NDF_Extension/README.md

 # NDF README

-A an extension for NDF in VSCode.
+An extension for NDF in VSCode.

 ## Features